The-Mikest-Mike/The-Mikest-Mike/README.md

 ## Services & Consultations:
-_DevOps, DevNet and UC&C Network Engineering Services_ <br>
+_DevOps, DevNet and UC&C Engineering Services_ <br>
-_Let's discuss together your idea, project, question or whatever you have in mind_ <br>
+Let's discuss together your idea, project, question or whatever you have in mind <br>

 Click on one of the options below to **schedule** a consultation: <br>